hradhakrishnan100/UTKPhys-YETI2025/README.md

 ### 2. **Equation Overlay**
    - Render, download, and search **LaTeX equations**.
 (I got to use this for a talk in group meeting today it was very exciting)
-   - Useful for making PowerPoint slides.
+   - Useful for making PowerPoint slides
    - Search for predefined equations

 ### 3. **arXiv Search**